-A Special Welcome for Dual Credit Students: I am very excited to be the professor for EIU's dual credit speech course.
-Although I will not be in your classroom every day, I look forward to interacting with you when I visit your campus, through video, through d2l, and through email.
+A Special Welcome for Dual Credit Students: I am very excited to be your instructor for EIU's dual credit speech course!
+Although I will not be in your classroom every day, I look forward to interacting with you during virtual campus visits, through video, d2l, and email.
 Your high school teacher will be leading your day-to-day classes and collaborating with me to assess and evaluate your performance in the class.
-Your high school teacher will also be able to help you with many questions you have about the class, but you can always feel free to email me through d2l or at rgjones@eiu.edu.
+Your high school teacher will also be able to help you with many questions you have about the class, but you can always feel free to email me through d2l or at rdhoward@eiu.edu